Should I grow my business?

 Reasons to grow your business

 There are several reasons that motivate most businesses to grow.
-These include:
+Common drivers include:

 - higher profits - increase in sales usually leads to more revenue